Sushi is a delicious Japanese dish that is offered with a wide variety of ingredients.

 If you’re wondering whether sushi is dairy free in addition to gluten free, then you’re in luck!
 Most sushi is dairy free with the exception of rolls that contain cream cheese like a Boston roll or any additional sauces that might contain dairy.

 What types of sushi are gluten-free?

-The type of sushi is less important than what ingredients it is made with in determining whether or not it is gluten free.
+Instead of simply listing what sushi is gluten free, it’s important to note that the type of sushi is less important than what ingredients it is made with in determining whether or not it is gluten free.